SUBZEROCODE/tpximpact-challenge/asssumptions&issue_tracker.md

 Usually I'd expect my feature requirements and expectations for a given sprint to come from a project management tool such as JIRA, and this document is intended to mimic this issue ticket style.

 ## Issue Tracker of Feature branches:
-The numbering is slightly arbitrary it just depends on what issues had come before, I've selected 001 onwards for documentation and additional (docker requirements),100 for frontend and 200 for backend
+The numbering is slightly arbitrary it just depends on what issues had come before, I've selected 001 onwards for documentation and additional (docker requirements),100 for frontend and 200 for backend.

 ### FT-100-java-spring-initial-setup - merged 🚀
 As a java developer I want to have a basic program written in Java Spring and tested with JUnit for MVC usage, compiled and ready for coming iterations.